 • Externships built into the curriculum that provide exposure to various practice settings, clinical environments, and patient populations.

-• To start training in the clinical setting on day three of the program with clinical observations, leading into seeing patients directly within the first semester.
+• To start training in the clinical setting on day two of the program with clinical observations, leading into seeing patients directly within the first semester.

 Throughout the program, you are trained in all aspects of a nuclear medicine technologist's responsibilities, including: